googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 | 26 | COMPOSITE_HSL_COLOR | See [color blend mode][28] |
 | 27 | COMPOSITE_HSL_LUMINOSITY | See [luminosity blend mode][29] |

-The graphic compositions defined by the source and backdrop paint tables (and their respective sub-graphs) are rendered into bitmaps, and the source is composited or blended into the backdrop using the specified composite mode.
+The graphic compositions defined by the source and backdrop paint tables (and their respective sub-graphs).
+Conceptually, they are rendered into bitmaps, and the source is composited or blended into the backdrop using the specified composite mode.
 The supported modes are taken from the W3C [Compositing and Blending Level 1][1] specification.
 Details on each mode, including specifications of the required calculations using pixel color and alpha values, are provided in that specification.

 While color values obtained from the CPAL table are represented in sRGB using the non-linear transfer function defined in the sRGB specification, the